mploed/ddd-strategic-design-spring-boot/README.md

 - A basic installation of Redis must be installed and running (redis-server)

 ## How to run and install the example

+There is no "one-stop" build and install script as of yet so you will have to take a few easy manual steps that you should *run in this specific order*:

 1. Start your redis-server
+2. Build the scoring-shared-kernel module
-2. Build the customer application
+3. Build the customer application
-3. Run the customer application
+4. Run the customer application
-4. Run mvn jaxb2:generate in credit-application while the customer application is running
+5. Run mvn jaxb2:generate in credit-application while the customer application is running
-5. Run the scoring application
+6. Run the scoring application
-6. Run the credit-agency application
+7. Run the credit-agency application
-7. Run the customer-contact application
+8. Run the customer-contact application
-8. Run the credit-application application
+9. Run the credit-application application
-9. Start entering data at http://localhost:9090
+10. Start entering data at http://localhost:9090

 ## URLs and Ports
 Each of the modules is it's own Spring Boot Application which can be accessed as follows: